StanislavSeregin/ngx-dotnet/README.md

   - Add this npm package to angular project
   - Configure some settings
-  - Include .NET assembly to assets
+  - Put .NET assembly to assets
   - Call native methods of .NET on client-side

 ## Installation